oomsveta/s19-get_next_line/README.md

 get used with file reading in C.

 The project guidelines are available [here](/subjects/en.subject.pdf); note that this repository is NOT fully-compliant with the requirements, mainly for organizational purposes.
-Students, if you steal my code, you'll be face the consequences 😈
+Students, be aware, if you steal my code, you'll face the consequences 😈

 ## Why is your coding-style so weird?